AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Background and Related Work

+A key challenge at this stage is that vulnerabilities may be highly context-dependent~\cite{Bojanova2016TheBugs} or latent across multiple editing steps.
+For example, insecure API usage, missing validation logic, or flawed authorization checks may appear benign in isolation but evolve into exploitable weaknesses as surrounding code is added~\cite{lomio2022jitvd, Nguyen2023}.
+These \textbf{\emph{immature vulnerabilities}} are therefore difficult to detect using techniques designed for post-hoc analysis of finalized code, where issues are already fully manifested~\cite{Nguyen2025, HgtJIT2023, JITLine2021}.
+As a result, many remain undetected and propagate into main repositories.

+This phenomenon is observed in real-world development.
+For example, a code change\footnote{\url{https://github.com/saltstack/salt/commit/aa87d67258a5b6742fc53d06c7bdac0f643bc9f1}} in SaltStack, an automation engine, introduces validation logic intended to prevent directory traversal but uses an incorrect regular expression.
+A subsequent change\footnote{\url{https://github.com/saltstack/salt/commit/0976f8f7131975a1ae29b2724069a301a870a46d}} attempts to strengthen the validation, yet fails to enforce it consistently, partially mitigating the issue while leaving the vulnerability latent and difficult to identify from either individual change.
+This example illustrates how incremental changes that appear benign or corrective can collectively form a real vulnerability~\cite{CVE-2017-14695}.

-For \emph{pre-commit security code review}, developers typically review their own code changes to identify any potential issues.
-They can leverage immediate warnings from Static Application Security Testing (SAST) tools embedded in modern Integrated Development Environment (IDEs) or Command-Line environments (CLI).
-These SAST tools are designed for low latency and frequent execution based on rules and patterns of vulnerabilities.
+To support early-stage secure code review, developers often rely on warnings from Static Application Security Testing (SAST) tools integrated into modern Integrated Development Environments (IDEs) or Command-Line Interfaces (CLIs).
+These tools are designed for low latency and frequent execution using predefined rules and vulnerability patterns.
 However, prior studies~\cite{Charoenwet2024AnReview, panichella2015saner} and industry practitioners consistently report that SAST tools generate substantial noise, including false positives and low-severity warnings.
-As a result, developers frequently ignore or disable SAST checks, undermining their preventive value.
+As a result, developers frequently ignore or disable these checks, undermining their preventive value.